eosnetworkfoundation/grant-framework/applications/TheLostDiamond_BjornOmsland.md

 We have a working MVP that has been used for testing the application in several single-event races in Norway and for testing The Lost Diamond global adventure race during the Milestone 1 period.

-The smartcontract is located on the EOS-Mainnet account cptblackbill.
+The smart contract is located on the EOS-Mainnet account cptblackbill.
 The code is available at https://github.com/bjornomsland/CaptainBlackBillSmartContract

 The frontend is developed in NodeJs and hosted on Google Clouds.